Amber Waves Again

 - By Joshua E. Brown

-Darby, a UVM Extension adjunct assistant professor of agronomy in the College of Agriculture and Life Sciences' plant and soil science department, and Roger Rainville, who owns this farm, are setting up a planting trial of winter wheat.
+Darby, a professor of agronomy with UVM Extension, and Roger Rainville, who owns this farm, are setting up a planting trial of winter wheat.
 Dozens of red and yellow sticks cover the plowed field, marking where each variety will grow.
 “Modern-day varieties on one end,” says Darby, “and heirloom varieties on the other.”

 They have seeds from all over the world, including Siberia and Idaho.
 They want to see which ones will stand up well to New England’s unique brew of cold winters, diseases, high humidity and rocky soils.

 “We’re figuring out what varieties would be good to reintroduce in Vermont,” Darby says.
-In the 19th Century, Vermont grew 40,000 acres of wheat, but that dropped to nearly zero over the last century, as the soils, railroads and climate of the Midwest triumphed in the intense competition of grain commodity markets.
+In the nineteenth century, Vermont grew 40,000 acres of wheat, but that dropped to nearly zero over the last century, as the soils, railroads and climate of the Midwest triumphed in the intense competition of grain commodity markets.